AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 don't understand the job, but on the other hand it's an easy filter.)
 The first paragraph should answer this question and that the rest of the letter will go into detail about why.
-Start with the most important information, don't keep us in suspense.
+Start with the most important information, don't make it hard for us.

-Beyond that, talk about skills as relevant to the organization.
+Beyond that, talk about interests and skills as relevant to the organization.
+Discuss special projects, including non-academic ones or random things that you are interested in (this is especially true for us, since we are the transition from academia to practical work).
-Discuss special projects, including non-academic ones or random things that you are interested in.
-Our job advertisement specifically gives you a lot of ideas that you can talk about.
+Our job advertisement gives you some specific ideas that you can talk about.
 Anything specifically important to the job should be pointed out here and not just left in the CV.

 If you don't exactly fit the stated job requirements: here is the chance to explain it.
-The job requirement has to say roughly what we need (to not waste people's time when applying), but there are many cases where someone with a different experience can accomplish our actual goal (as said in the job ad or in your background research).
-A person that can say this, and that they are adaptable, can have a very good chance.
+The job requirement has to say roughly what we need (to not waste people's time when applying), but there are many cases where someone with a different experience can accomplish our actual goal (as said in the job ad or found in your background research).
+A person that can say this, that they are adaptable, and will have a very good chance.

 We have adopted some system of anonymous recruiting.
 We request that cover letters are submitted without identifying information (name,